getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 Doing this gave us insights into the look and feel of the new API.
 Because we now used the API in the same way as our power users would use it in the future.
 We found some things that we did not like and made some minor changes to the new API to make it more convenient to use.

-Here an example this shortcut we [added](https://github.com/getsentry/sentry-python/pull/2844/files):
+Here is an example of a shortcut we [added](https://github.com/getsentry/sentry-python/pull/2844/files):

 ```python
 # Before